Credit balance refund policy

 The University reserves the right to transfer the credit balance to other University charges or costs owed by the student.

 In all cases the refund will be made to the original payee.
 This may be the student or a person or organisation paying on the student’s behalf such as a parent, employer or scholarship provider.
-The payee may provide written, verifiable, permission to send the refund to another named person or organisation.
-Any such request will be considered in line with UK money laundering laws.

 If documentary evidence is required we will explain what we need to see and where the information is to be sent.
 Refund requests will be unable to be completed until all necessary information has been received.